Rulexec/photon/README.md

 ## Extensions
 ### photon.routing()

-Provides possibility route requests by method, request url match, or by RegExp.
+Provides possibility to route requests by method, request url match, or by RegExp.

 **Warning:** here is two types of routes.
 Static (with pattern as string) and dynamic (with pattern as RegExp).
 And static routes have highter priority.